 Other Requisite – Conditions that can be imposed on a subject or course that are not pre-, co-, or anti-requisites (ie not completed subjects or admission to courses).

 These include things such as: Blue Card, First Aid Certificate, Diving Certificate, Safety Training, Immunisation Certificate, Vacation Work with Report, and Prior Approval (a note usually accompanies this, explaining what is required).

-You will need to provide documentation to your Faculty before you can enrol in subjects requiring “Other Requisites”.
+You will need to provide documentation to your College before you can enrol in subjects requiring “Other Requisites”.

 To remain in an advanced major a student must maintain a GPA of 5.5 or more

 To enrol in some subjects you are required to have obtained a specified grade in one or more pre-requisite subjects

 To enrol in some subjects you must have obtained a specified grade a year 12 school subject for example; HA or better in Maths B to enrol in MA1000.
 (NB if admitted to course via QTAC these may be checked by the system – otherwise you will have to provide evidence at your College Office.)

 Prior Approval is also used when the system cannot accommodate a complex requisite, and a note usually accompanies this, explaining what is required.